ThomXasG/ThomXasG/README.md

 ## What IDE's do I use?

-I use a couple IDE's for programming in differentns languages depending the proyect
+I use a couple IDE's for programming in differentns languages depending the project

 Here are some of them: